 - etc.

 Jesus is fully God.
 Jesus is fully man.
 Yet there are not two Jesus’s.
 Jesus does not have multiple personalities.
 There is not a human Jesus and a divine Son of God.
 There is a divine-human Jesus, the Son of God.
-As the Chalcedonian Creed says, “[We] teach men to confess one and the same Son, our Lord Jesus Christ, the same perfect in Godhead and also perfect in manhood; truly God and truly man, of a reasonable soul and body.”
+As the Chalcedonian Definition says, “[We] teach men to confess one and the same Son, our Lord Jesus Christ, the same perfect in Godhead and also perfect in manhood; truly God and truly man, of a reasonable soul and body.”
 The union of the divine and human natures in one person is called the hypostatic union, from hypostasis, the Greek word for “person.”

 When the divine nature is united to the human nature, it does not stop being almighty, eternal, or immortal.

 When the divine nature is united to the human nature, it does not stop being almighty, eternal, or immortal.
 That would involve change, which is impossible for God.
-Note this key line in the Creed: “the distinction of natures being by no means taken away by the union, but rather the property of each nature being preserved.”
+Note this key line in the Chalcedonian Definition: “the distinction of natures being by no means taken away by the union, but rather the property of each nature being preserved.”
 Jesus cannot die according to his divine nature, since its property of immortality is preserved; however, he can die according to his human nature.

 The Cross